julienhvillemur/data-analytics-power-bi-report378/README.md

 7. Enter your account key.![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/c30aeecf-b0b3-4da0-a6f0-3a280cc1b594)
 8. Select under 'powerbistorage2 [1]' select 'data-analytics', then click load to retrieve the Stores table.![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/2799b0cf-08a5-4196-a677-6f8c326828ba)

+##### Customers Table
+The Customers table is available as a zip file.
+Unpack this file in your local directly and load the Customers table csv file into Power BI.
+To do this use the 'Get Data' feature as per the instructions within the [Products Table](#Products-Table) section.

 #### Postgres Database
 To access the sales data directly via the Postgres database use an SQL connection application.
 For this example we will use the SQLTools Extension within VSCode as follows: